 Two scholarships are available for clinicians working in rural & regional settings to attend the annual conference.
 The prize is exemption from conference registration.
 Applicants must be a clinician working in the eating disorder field who is a member of ANZAED.
 The ANZAED Executive Committee will select the applicant it believes best fulfils these criteria.

 - Expression of Interest: Describe how the clinician, his/her organization, his/her clients and the community at large will benefit from this scholarship;

 - Provide a reference in support of the application from the organization in which he/she works or a professional who is aware of the clinicians work.

-The 2018 award winners were Melissa Holland from Mildura Base Hospital (pictured below in left photo) and Katie Babbott from Youth Horizons Trust (pictured below in right photo).
+The 2019 award winners were: Melissa Holland from Mildura Base Hospital and Katie Babbott from Youth Horizons Trust.

-This award is for young investigators who have an Abstract accepted at the annual International Conference on Eating Disorders (ICED), run by the international Academy of Eating Disorders (AED) Two scholarships are available.
-Each includes registration for the AED Conference and pre-conference research workshop, plus $AU2,000 in travel costs for first prize, and $1,000 in travel costs for second prize.
+This award is for early career investigators who are ANZED members, who have an Abstract accepted at the annual International Conference on Eating Disorders (ICED), run by the international Academy of Eating Disorders (AED).
+The conference is being jointly run by AED and ANZAED next year.
+Two scholarships are available.
+Each includes registration for the ICED2020 Conference and pre-conference research workshop, plus up to AU$2,000 in travel costs for first prize, and up to AU$1,000 in travel costs for second prize.

 2019: Hiba Jebeile for Pediatric weight management interventions and eating disorder risk: a systematic review and meta-analysis